CHAPTERS

 Preston drained the tequila, slammed the glass down.
 “Great fucking question, Barb.”

-He slapped a $100 on the bar.
+He slapped a hundred on the bar.

 Tom frowned.
 “Where the hell you going?
 We just sat down.”